dockstore/dockstore-documentation/docs/advanced-topics/legacy/tool-legacy-registration.rst

    Publish

-Next, pick a version of your tool that you wish to present to the world by clicking on the radio selector in the Version column.
+Next, pick a version of your tool that you wish to present to the world by clicking on the radio selector in the Version column, then selecting "set as default version."
 This will determine which version of your CWL file will be used to find the author, email, and description in the case that it changes between versions.
 This also allows you to pre-select a version of your tool to